 Dr. Smith’s research is focused on modern and contemporary visual and material culture in North America, and is grounded in visual methodologies and critical theory.
-Recent projects have addressed diverse art forms including conceptual art, photography and video art, as well as topics such as surveillance culture, indigenous cultural production and cultural diplomacy.
+Recent projects have addressed diverse art forms including conceptual art, photography, and video art, as well as topics such as surveillance culture, indigenous cultural production, and cultural diplomacy.
 Her doctoral dissertation explored the role of visual culture—including exhibitions of visual art and works of contemporary art—in facilitating the adoption of the North American Free Trade Agreement at the end of the twentieth century.
-Dr. Smith’s current research aims to assess the relationship of Canadian curators and museums to the United Nations Educational, Scientific and Cultural Organization.
+Dr. Smith’s current SSHRC-funded research project aims to assess the relationship of Canadian curators and museums to the United Nations Educational, Scientific and Cultural Organization.

 Smith, S. (2016) General Idea: Life & Work.
 Toronto: Art Canada Institute/Institut de l’art du Canada, 2016. http://www.aci-iac.ca/general-idea